jjzhang166/appendstr/README.md

 # appendStr()

-appendStr increases the size of buffer to append formated string.
+appendStr is a C function which increases the size of buffer to append formated string.

 #### Documentation